How to Make Your Website AODA CompliantUpdated May 16, 2022

 Make sure you don’t have too many links on one page as this makes navigation tricky.
 Something as simple as including a title for the page ensures the user understands the content without having to read the text.
 Headings and labels that describe the content also work well for assisting people in finding the information they seek in an effective way.

-Make sure that your navigation stays in a consistent location and notifies users when content will open in a new window.
+Make sure that your website navigation stays in a consistent location and notifies users when content will open in a new window.

 It’s easy enough to make a mistake, but often people with a disability have a more difficult time recognizing their error.
 Helpful prompts will make a user’s browsing experience more enjoyable and accessible on your website.
 If you have a fillable form, be sure it clearly indicates mandatory fields and appropriate error notices if it is not correct.
 You may also include an acceptable format example, for instance a 2 letter abbreviation for province or phone number that includes dashes.